wix/stylable/site/docs/guides/stylable-component-best-practices.md

 When building your components, we recommend following the guidelines below.
 We've accumulated these through our work with **Stylable**:

-## Play nice with other page elements

-Since our stylesheet represents a component that should be flexible and by default, play nice with other elements on the page, in most cases it should have `display:inline-block` or `display:inline-flex` and avoid setting `position`.

 ## Avoid size declarations

 Try avoiding size declaration just because it offers an easier API.
 To override a component specifying size limitations, you would need to override multiple CSS declarations.